 Genetics is now seen as not being a static endowment of brain characteristics, but as a vehicle affecting how we learn and response to our experiences.
 Perhaps a bit surprising, experiences that do not take place during the critical stage will result in holes in one’s capabilities, despite having the requisite physical tools.
 This is as true for vision as for later learned behaviors.
 If one does not have positive role models during younger years when norms of expectations are formed, that person thereafter views experiences without fundamental norms that society expects.
 That is not a death knell to good behaviors, but an indication that the person will either act poorly or substitute higher intellectual skills to cover more basic behaviors into acceptable behaviors.

-A long-standing debate in philosophy concerns whether humans have pre-existing knowledge or is all knowledge derived from experience.
-It has various guises: body-mind, a priori versus a posteriori, transcendental versus tabula rasa are a few.
+A long-standing debate in philosophy focuses on human knowledge.
+Is all knowledge derived from experience or are we born with existing knowledge?
+The question has various guises.
+Three are body-mind, a posteriori or a priori, and blank slate versus transcendental.
 In the visual system, it has been found that certain groups of neurons react preferentially to lines in the visual field, others to involuntary movements, still others to directional movements.
 In that limited fashion, akin to Lego building blocks, we have a priori structures hard-wired in the brain.For example, in vision we are born capable of resolving (Kalat p 166 discussing Hubel and Wiesel’s discoveries)

 - horizontal lines

 These hard-wired structures are very general and quite primitive building blocks–a very small step up from a blank slate.
 They are transcendental, innate ideas but they do not relate to morality nor are they advanced concepts.
 We are born with common building blocks to assemble our picture of the world, but we do not start with a specific moral code or knowledge of experiential data.
 It places us much nearer to a blank slate than universal concepts.